med-khalil/SheSolves-4.0/12_ Problem12/Statement.md

 In this level, Mario comes across a platform filled with weird monsters called Goombas.
 He must then wait for them to die in order to advance to the next level.
 Goombas are characters that follow these rules :

-* Each Goomba walks in one direction (right / left).
+* Each Goomba walks in one direction (from left to right or from right to left).
 * All Goombas will advance with a speed of 1 square per second.
 * When two Goombas bump into each other, they switch directions immediately.
 * A Goomba dies when he exceeds one of the platform's limits.